 Our relationship with the Bernard Osher Foundation began in 2003 when Senior University submitted a funding proposal and a $1 million Endowment was established in 2004.
 Success in programming, community involvement, and additional endowments made for continued excellence.
 In 2006 we celebrated our 10th anniversary, A Decade of Learning, and officially changed our name from Senior University to Osher Lifelong Learning Institute at California State University (OLLI at CSULB).
 In 2016 we observed our 20th anniversary by honoring founding volunteers and supporters on Founders Day.
 In 2020, despite the Covid19 pandemic, we managed to keep OLLI classes going using Zoom with willing teachers and other volunteers.
 In March of 2022 we were finally able to celebrate our 25th anniversary.

-The OLLI membership fee ($40 annual or $20 from March to August) must be paid before you register for classes.
+The OLLI membership fee ($40 annual) must be paid before you register for classes.
 Class fees are $15 for any length class.
-Scholarships for membership fee and tuition are available through the office.
+Scholarships for membership fee and tuition are available through the OLLI office.
 Come join us!

 - Is a Center based in CSULB's College of Health and Human Services

 - Is managed by a volunteer Governing Council in collaboration with an Executive Director

 - Offers non-credit classes to adults over age 50

 - Schedules a wide range of classes including art, music, health/fitness, history, literature and technology

 - Has no tests, no grades – just classes for the joy of learning